neacsum/utpp/docs/achitecture.md

 ## Global Objects ##
 There are two global object pointers: `CurrentTest` and `CurrentReporter`.
-They need to be global to be able to call check macros from anywhere.
+They need to be global to allow calls to check macros from anywhere.
-The TestSuite::RunTests function also initializes the CurrentReporter pointer.
+The TestSuite::RunTests function also initializes the `CurrentReporter` pointer.

-In addition, the global string object CurrentSuite contains the name of the currently running suite.
+In addition, the global string object `CurrentSuite` contains the name of the currently running suite.

+Unfortunately, prior to C++17, global objects cannot be easily used in C++ header-only libraries.
+To solve this problem, UTPP replaces the `main` with a macro `TEST_MAIN` that can be used just like the usual main function.
+Behind the scenes, `TEST_MAIN` defines all the required global objects and generates the `main` function.

+If you are using C++17 or higher, you can use the usual `main` function.
+In this case `TEST_MAIN` is defined only for compatibility with previous C++ versions.